MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/match-entities.md

   You can create multiple deduplication rules for an entity.

-1. Running the match process now groups the records based on the conditions defined in the deduplication rules.After grouping the records, the merge policy is applied to identify the winner record.
+1. Running the match process now groups the records based on the conditions defined in the deduplication rules.
+After grouping the records, the merge policy is applied to identify the winner record.

 1. This winner record is then passed on to the cross-entity matching.

-1. Any custom match rules defined for always match and never match take overrule deduplication rules.
+1. Any custom match rules defined for always match and never match overrule deduplication rules.
 If a deduplication rule identifies matching records, and a custom match rule is set to never match those records, then these two records won't be matched.

 1. After running the match process, you will see the deduplication stats.